Codes Dictionary

 gwfin (+) financial assets

-gwfiw (+) currency, deposits, bonds and loans
+gwfiw (+) currency, deposits, bonds, and loans

 gwcud (+) currency and deposits